lupyuen3/blockly-zig-nuttx/README.md

 }
 ```

-We do this in the Zig Code Generator for Blockly (JavaScript)...
+With this Zig Code Generator in Blockly...

 ```javascript
 Zig['controls_repeat_ext'] = function(block) {